 Welcome to our home

 Your Friends at Traveler’s Table

-Matthew Mitchell is the owner and operator of Traveler’s Table.
-Just like the new restaurant concept, Mitchell’s story is far from ordinary.
-After receiving a bachelor’s degree from Emory University, and studying in France, Italy, and at Oxford University in England, Mitchell worked as a writer and a journalist, while living in London, Paris and New York City.
-After Mitchell’s time abroad, he moved back to Texas, attended Rice University’s Jesse H. Jones School of Management, and entered the pharmaceutical industry, eventually becoming the President & CEO of the Texas Center for Drug Development, Inc., a clinical research company.
-After 14 years in the pharmaceutical industry, Mitchell decided to revisit his passion for delicious food, distant cultures, and exotic flavors and set about opening his first restaurant concept, Traveler’s Table.
-In preparation for opening Traveler’s Table, Mitchell acquired formal culinary training at The International Culinary School at The Art Institute of Houston, graduating with an A.A.S. in Culinary Arts.
-Wanting a more “hands-on” experience, Mitchell then cooked at Benjy’s in the Village and bartended and worked in front-of-house at Local Foods, to gain a better understanding of the restaurant industry.
+Matthew Mitchell, owner and operator of Traveler’s Table, has a story similar to his concept, anything but ordinary.
+After receiving a bachelor’s degree from Emory University, and studying in France, Italy, and at Oxford University in England, he worked as a journalist in London, Paris and New York City.
+Matthew returned to Texas, attended Rice University’s Jesse H. Jones School of Management, and entered the pharmaceutical industry, eventually becoming the President & CEO of the Texas Center for Drug Development, Inc., a clinical research company.
+Fourteen years later, Matthew decided to explore his passion for distant cultures and exotic flavors by opening his first restaurant – Traveler’s Table.
+In preparation, Matthew attended and received an A.A.S. in Culinary Arts from The International Culinary School at The Art Institute of Houston, before working in a number of well-known restaurants in Houston.